hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/ird.png)

 # [16: Dollar Format](#16-dollar-format)
-Format data file with dollar value.
+Format data file with the dollar value.
 Useful when you need to pass dollar value parameter from a file in a payload instead of a number.
+Most of the time it should be handled in a code.
+Incase you are passing it through a file then this script can reduce the effort.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/dollar.png)

 # [17: File Splitter](#17-file-splitter)
-Split big file into multiple smaller size files.
+Split a big file into multiple smaller size files.
-Useful when you want to have unique data for same script running across multiple injectors.
+Useful when you want to have unique data for the same script running across multiple injectors.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/file-splitter.png)

 # [18 Locate File](#18-locate-file)
-Recursively search for a file in a folder and all it's subfolders.
+Recursively search for a file in a folder and all its subfolders.
 Print out the locations where that file is located.
 Useful when you don't want to scroll through all the folders and files to locate the file you need.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/find-files.png)